The assistant professor of communications used eye-tracking technology to determine how people pay attention to nutrition labels.

-Twenty faculty members will serve on panels, present research and receive honors for their academic work.
+Twenty faculty members served on panels, presented research and received honors for their academic work.

 Associate Professor Anthony Hatcher authored an opinion column for several North Carolina newspapers about the disdain politicians can show toward those at the very top of their professions.